 Islands Hopping Like a Local

 There are many local islands in the Maldives and best to hop like a local.
-Take a public ferry ride to interact with locals and this is also the cheapest but standard transport service in the Maldives.
+Take a public ferry ride to interact with locals, and this is also the cheapest but standard transport service in the Maldives.
 I explored Hulhumale, Villingili and Himmafushi Islands.
 It was nice to see the local lifestyle here.
 I found Villingili is a quiet Island.
-Many locals were playing footballs and some were fishing on the Villingili Beach.
+Many locals were playing footballs, and some were fishing on the Villingili Beach.

 I loved the mouthwatering taste of Maldivian food and sweet coconut water from the Himmafushi Island.
-There are also some local handicrafts shops in Himmafushi and best to buy souvenirs, fancy jewelry, and bag.
+There are also some local handicrafts shops in Himmafushi and best to buy souvenirs, fancy jewelry, and a bag.

 Relaxing on the White Sandy Beaches